7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 You can connect to your on-premises network from a peered virtual network if you enable gateways transit from a virtual network that has a VPN gateway.

-Gateway transit from Vnet to On-premise via VPN gateway `$HubNetwork -> Allow gateway Transit` `
+Gateway transit from Vnet to On-premise via VPN gateway:
+`$HubNetwork -> Allow gateway Transit` `
 `SpokeNetwork -> Use remote gateways`

 Peering Options:
 - **Virtual network peering** connects virtual networks in the same Azure region
-	- Cross-subscription Vnet Peering: Two Administors must grtant each other `Network Contributor` role as they are both seperate Azure AD tenants
+	- Cross-subscription Vnet Peering: Two Administrators must grant each other `Network Contributor` role as they are both seperate Azure AD tenants
 -  **Global virtual network peering** connects virtual networks that are in different Azure regions

 **When peering only one gets created configuration in the reverse direction is required!**